Frequently Asked Questions

 Capital investment is a permissible use of funds.
 However, proposed capital expenditures will be evaluated against the program goals to ensure that funds are used to meet the objectives described within the grant timeframe.
 Equipment and other capital expenditures are unallowable as indirect costs, per 2 CFR 200 regulations.
 For more information, please see the Applicant Resource Packet.

-Who will select grantees?
+Who will make final decisions on grantees?

 What is the grant term for each grant?